abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 arise when others are hurt through the use of wrong speech.
 The Mettā Sutta suggests that we be not only straightforward in speech, but gentle as well.
-Even if our speech is true, we must be mindful of the impact our words have in a community as well as when we are engaging in the world outside of the monastery.
+Even if our speech is true, we must be mindful of the impact our words have in a community, as well as when we are engaging in the world outside of the monastery.

 # The Generosity of Respect